gamesbook/protograf/docs/source/setting_up.rst

 ==================
 `↑ <table-of-contents-setup_>`_

-Why do you need Python before starting?
+Why do you need Python installed before starting?

-When you work with Python, you do not create executable files, such as the typical ``.exe`` ones you find on Windows (or ``.app`` on macOS).
-Instead, Python itself is loaded and then it "runs" your Python file/script on your behalf.
-So, running any Python scripts requires that you first install Python itself.
+When you work with Python, or software made with Python, you do not have executable files, such as the typical ``.exe`` ones you find on Windows (or ``.app`` on macOS).
+Instead, Python itself is first loaded and then it "runs" your Python file/script/program on your behalf.
+So, running any Python script, such as the ones created for **protograf** requires that you first install Python itself.

-Python is composed of many built-in libaries, or *packages*, each of which handles some aspect of a program.
+Python itself is composed of many built-in libaries, or *packages*, each of which handles some aspect of a program.
 Python also is designed to be extended by adding-on additional packages written by other programmers; *PyMuPDF*, for example, is one of those, as is **protograf**.
 Python does not come with those packages built-in |dash| you need to install them after Python itself has been installed.